ElfinGlitter706/Small-games-for-chromebook/README.md

 HOW TO PLAY GAME:
-Download the "RAW Download" Option,
+Download the "Download raw file" Option,
 Show in folder,
 Double click the file,
 Have fun